mflova/mflova-vim-config/README.md

 Repository used to install and set up vim and my main configuration used.
 This wills etup vim with the vimrc found at cfg/vimrc.

+## Features
+Main features of this VIM:
+- Tree window: to display files of a project
+- Taglist window: to summarize and easy access to classes, functions and variables of a file.
+- Fuzzy finder: Search any file given its name or any string inside it.
+Open the file in any split you want.
+- Git integration: check files changed, diff of the file wrt 1) the last commit or 2) any branch.
+Also integrated change history for files and even functions.
+Displays in the editor which lines have been changed.
+- Temporary maximize one window to better code
+- Easy resizing and moving window splits with the keyboard
+- Auto-generate templates for documenting functions
+- Easy toggle between source (.cpp) and header (.h) files
+- Easy selection of sentences enclosed by brackets or any delimiter
+- Autocomplete functionality
+- Flake8 formatter integrated to easy format the Python code
+- Fast and easy replace mode
+- Extremely quick script to print variables and its type.
+- Improved motion all over the document with just a few keys

 ## Installation

 Just run `./install` from the repository's root directory.
 Do not forget to set its permissions with chmod +x install.
 This will